 2. Identify and critically analyze current issues of national significance.

 3. Distinguish the difference between a documentary and a movie.

 4. Demonstrate the use of varying viewpoints in a documentary and distinguish the difference between objective and bias reporting.

-5. Create a five to eight minute documentary, synthesizing their analysis of their chosen topic.
+5. Create a five to seven minute documentary, synthesizing their analysis of their chosen topic.

 Materials and Equipment: